Welcome to today's edition of the Rush 24-7 podcast.

 But when they were losing money.

-Wait a minute, wait a minute, Senator.
+Wait a minute, Senator.

-When they were losing money and they were laying off workers, and they were shutting down plants, and you were doing nothing to encourage them to build refineries, now that they're making money, they're the evil guys, and you're not even acknowledging the problem with taxes, and you're saying they're the bad guys.
+When they were losing money and they were laying off workers and they were shutting down plants and you were doing nothing to encourage them to build refineries, now that they're making money, they're the evil guys and you're not even acknowledging the problem with taxes and you're saying they're the bad guys.

-So, Senator, I just ask you, who's zooming who here?
+So Senator, I just ask you, who's zooming who here?

 Let me just tell you, Neil, if the only tool you own is a hammer, every problem looks like a nail.